Hardware Security Modules

 Pkcs11 Integration is a key aspect of HSM integration for blockchain key management.
 Integrating hardware security modules for tamper-resistant key storage, signing operations, and cryptographic processing in institutional blockchain infrastructure.
 It matters because hSMs provide the highest level of key protection available, meeting regulatory requirements for institutional custody and signing operations.

-JIL implements pkcs11 integration through HSM integration for root key storage, validator signing, and bridge attestation with FIPS 140-2 Level 3 compliance.
+JIL implements pkcs11 integration through HSM integration for root key storage, SCN validator signing, and bridge attestation with FIPS 140-2 Level 3 compliance.
 The platform leverages FIPS 140-2 compliant HSM integration for institutional key management to deliver institutional-grade capabilities.